Washington Car Insurance Laws

 A DUI for pot: Washington made marijuana use legal in 2012, but driving while under the influence is still a crime (and a serious one at that).
 The state is still establishing standards for measuring intoxication.

 Uninsured motorist penalties for Washington: You may be fined up to $250 and have your license suspended.
+There is no grace period after buying a new car in Washington; any car on the road needs to be currently insured.

 Largest car insurance companies in Washington by market share